JohnLam916/Wow_Project/README.md

 10. Once you are ready to execute a trade you can go to our trade form and select a crypto to buy or sell and quanity you want executed.

 If you correctly followed the steps above, you have just executed a trade.
-May your investment journey be a fruitful!
+May your investment journey be fruitful!